smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

 ==================================

-Context free regular expressions match  against an input independent on the context of what preceeds or follows it.
-The contrary, pre- and post-context dependent pattern matching is explained in the subsequent section.
+Context free regular expressions match  against an input independent on the context of what precedes or follows it.
+Pre- and post-context dependent pattern matching is explained in the subsequent section.
 The syntax of Quex's regular expressions is in many aspects identical to that of the popular tools 'lex' and 'flex' :cite:`Lesk1975lex`.
 Accordingly, the explanation of basic syntax follows the scheme of flex's man page.

 .. describe:: x